 Each connected intersection has a 4G/LTE backhaul.
 The backhaul connection is currently used for PATH researchers to maintain and manage the Test Bed.
 It will be utilized to communicate with the Security Credential Management System (SCMS), and transmit real-time intersection data to the nation's connected vehicle data warehouse.
 Caltrans and PATH do not archive Test Bed data.
 Test Bed data can be accessed through the nation's data warehouse.

 At a connected vehicle intersection, the RSU is usually mounted on upright above the mast arm with DSRC radio antenna mounted on the mast arm.
 The RSU is connected to the Roadside Processor through Power-over-Ethernet cable.
 The Roadside Processor, installed inside the traffic cabinet, is a Linux-based industrial PC which runs the roadside connected vehicle applications and communicates with the traffic signal controller through a wired connection.
-The Test Bed utilizes AB3418 protocol over RS232 for communications between the Roadside Processor and the controller. we plan to have the capability to interface with NTCIP controllers in the future.
+The Test Bed utilizes AB3418 protocol over RS232 for communications between the Roadside Processor and the controller.
+We planed to add the capability to interface with NTCIP controllers.

 The traffic controller pushes out signal status, vehicle call, and pedestrian call data to the Roadside Processor, at a rate of 10 Hz.
-The Roadside Processor then encodes SAE J2735 SPaT message payload and sends RSU the payload for broadcasting over-the-air.
-The Roadside Processor also stores an intersection description text file which contains necessary data attributes to describe the geometric intersection design.
+The Roadside Processor estimates the phase remaining time, encodes SAE J2735 SPaT message payload and sends RSU the payload for broadcasting over-the-air.
+The Roadside Processor also stores an intersection geographic description text file which contains necessary data attributes to describe the geometric intersection design.
 It reads the intersection description file, encodes SAE J2735 MAP payload, and sends RSU the payload for broadccasting over-the-air.
-For more information about the intersection description files, please see an example.
+For more information about the intersection description files, please see nmap file spec.

-Please see our Data Sample section for intersection description file, encoded MAP payload, and sample encoded SPaT payload by intersection.
+Please see Data Sample section for intersection geographic description file, encoded MAP payload, and sample encoded SPaT payload by intersection.

-Please see our Test Bed Status section for the status of the Test Bed.
+Please see Test Bed Status section for real-time status of the Test Bed.

 Documentation is available at the Connected Vehicle Pooled Fund Study web site.
 In particular, the following documents from that web site are relevant to the California CV Testbed: